SAN FRANCISCO (Reuters) - When the aliens finally invade Earth, you may wish you had listened to Travis Taylor and Bob Boan.

 Taylor and Boan are hardly basement-dwelling paranoids obsessed with tinfoil hats and Area 51.
 Taylor holds advanced degrees in astronomy and physics, and is an associate at consulting firm Booz Allen Hamilton.
-He and Boan have done consulting work for the Defense Department and the U.S. space agency NASA.
+He and Boan have done consulting work for the Defence Department and the U.S. space agency NASA.

-But their views have won few audiences outside of science fiction conventions, and their book is published by BrownWalker Press, which specializes in fringe topics and books with titles like “The Science and Lore of the Plant Cell Wall” and “ESP and Psychokinesis”.
+But their views have won few audiences outside of science fiction conventions, and their book is published by BrownWalker Press, which specialises in fringe topics and books with titles like “The Science and Lore of the Plant Cell Wall” and “ESP and Psychokinesis”.

 Taylor acknowledged alien invasion is hardly a mainstream concern but said it is naive to assume -- as scientists like the late Carl Sagan did -- that any beings advanced enough to master star travel will have evolved beyond war.

 “It’s a wonderful idea that has no basis in reality,” Taylor said.

 Taylor and Boan -- along with co-authors R.C.
 Anding and T. Conley Powell -- revisit two issues that frequently pop up in the debate about whether homo sapiens is alone in the universe: Drake’s Equation and Fermi’s Paradox.

 The formula drawn up by U.S. astronomer Frank Drake in 1960 tries to estimate how likely contact with an alien civilisation is given factors such as the number of habitable planets.

 Taylor and Boan plugged in what they felt were conservative estimates, such as that aliens cannot travel faster than 10 percent of the speed of light.